Hydracerynitis/Ethical-Framework/README.md

 AI Fairness 360 Toolkit (AIF360) is a bias evaluation and bias mitigation framework for tabular data.
 It offers bias mitigation methods from research knowledge sphere as well as bias evaluation functionality.

+It is the baseline framework for comparison during this research.

 ## Experiment

 The experiment with AIF360 is conducted with Natania Thomas as a research project.
 The experiment is to examine the performance of its bias mitigation implementation in the case of Kaggle datasets rather than standard UCI datasets.
 The datasets we use is [Job](https://www.kaggle.com/datasets/ayushtankha/70k-job-applicants-data-human-resource), [Bank](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset/data) and [College](https://www.kaggle.com/datasets/saddamazyazy/go-to-college-dataset).